 Access to the One Leisure Sports Centre.

 The One Leisure Centre is a public building and as such we have no control over other users of the centre, in particular the centre changing rooms.
-The club area of the hall is open access; however fencers will observe who is in the area.
+The club area of the hall is open access; however, fencers will observe who is in the area.

 In general, junior and adult fencers are free to mix throughout the evening as the one room layout minimises the opportunity for inappropriate behaviour.
 There are several areas that require special attention as described below.